Dental Bridges Cottonwood Heights

 Contrary to rumor, you can expect your permanent dental bridge to feel natural.
 You might even forget that you’ve lost teeth if given enough time.

 For starters, bridges are made from durable materials.
-They can thus withstand everyday chewing forces just as easily as tooth enamel.
+This allows them to withstand everyday chewing forces just as easily as tooth enamel.
 Consequently, eating with them won’t feel strange.